-Mental health professionals are well-intentioned and hard-working, but their training rests on the belief that “our society is the problem.”
+Mental health professionals are well-intentioned and hard-working, but their training often rests on the belief that our society is the problem.
 This mindset does not see people as responsible for the consequences of their actions, because social injustice is responsible.
-You must embrace this mindset to get credentialed in the mental health world.
-If you don’t, your instructors will deem you deficient.
-In the end, “getting help” means being taught that “our society is the problem.”

 This externalizing weakens our focus on internal skill-building.
 And it undermines the biological mechanism of happiness.
-The brain is designed to reward you with happy chemicals when you meet a need, but the new mindset condemns focusing on your own needs.
-It insists that the needs of others are the path to happiness.
+The brain is designed to reward you with happy chemicals when you meet a need.
 When you “get help,” you strive to follow this admonition, and it feels good sometimes because helping others meets some of your needs.
 But your brain keeps doing the job it evolved for.
 It monitors your needs and sends distress signals when you ignore your needs.
-It wonders how your needs will get met if you don’t do anything about them.
-The answer you get from the mental health world is that “the system” should meet your needs.
-So each distress signal seems like “proof” that the system has failed you.

 Here’s another way to look at it: Children have their needs met by others.
 Adulthood means meeting your own needs, and those of any children you have.
 Fortunately, happy chemicals are stimulated by the act of meeting your needs.
 You miss out on happy chemicals when you decline to honor your own needs.
-The blame-society mindset deprives you of the pleasure of meeting your needs.
-It trains you to feel burdened by the ordinary demands of adult life.
-It is creating unhappiness on a large scale.
+The blame-society mindset trains you to feel burdened by the ordinary demands of adult life.

-Animals live with the constant risk of hungerand predation, yet their happy chemicals flow when they take steps to meet their needs.
-Your sense of wellbeing rests on your confidence in your ability to meet your needs.
+Animals live with the constant risk of hunger and predation, yet their happy chemicals flow when they take steps to meet their needs.
+Your sense of well-being rests on your confidence in your ability to meet your needs.
 The disease model invites you to blame unwanted emotions on externals instead of building your internal power.
-It suggests that your emotions are caused by your genes, your society, or your disease, and thus are not your responsibility.
-You are deemed responsible for dietand exercise, but not for the habits of mind that trigger happy chemicals.
+It suggests that your emotions are not your responsibility.
+You are deemed responsible for diet and exercise, but not for the habits of mind that trigger happy chemicals.

 It’s hard to take responsibility for your brain, of course.